 Q1 – In what prospective ways will the new directions of the EU electorate, and the evolution of current geostrategic conflicts, impact the agenda of the new EU Parliament?

-A1 – The uncertainties to which geopolitical and geoeconomic scenarios have long accustomed us will certainly be reflected in the content of the EU agenda, and timing of decision-making, due to the composition of the diverse sensibilities of the parties in the new majority.
+A1 – The uncertainties to which geopolitical and geoeconomic scenarios have long accustomed us will certainly be reflected in the content of the EU agenda, and timing of decision-making, due to the composition of the diverse views of the parties in the new majority.
 But, what needs to be emphasized is that, regardless of the composition of the latter, in order to continue to effectively pursue the strategic goals of the EU agenda it will have to embrace a greater versatility of policy formulas than in the past.
-And not only for reasons of operational pragmatism, i.e., to be able to measure itself against a vision of EU Europe that is more closely aligned with the needs underlying the voting directions, but above all to put its hand to certain fundamental areas of geopolitics and geoeconomics that were not fully answered by the previous Ursula majority.
+And not only for reasons of operational pragmatism, i.e., to be able to measure itself against a vision of EU Europe that is more closely aligned with the needs underlying the voting preferences, but above all to put its hand to certain fundamental areas of geopolitics and geoeconomics that were not fully answered by the previous Ursula majority.

 – These tariffs will provide a formidable incentive to locate Chinese electric car assembly plants in the EU, in the absence of a competing schedule of tariffs on components to be imported from China.
 With presumably recourse to state incentives by member states competing in attracting such assembly centers to their territory.

--It is well known that, prior to such conversion, this choice will be put to a non-binding vote of the member countries, which appear already divided on the appropriateness of the ‘application of such tariffs.
+-It is well known that, prior to such conversion, this choice will be put to a non-binding vote of the member countries, which appear already divided on the appropriateness of the “application” of such tariffs.
 And this also in view of the industrial policy impacts, subject of critical comments raised by well-known European brands intending to build electric vehicles in the EU, or to import their vehicles produced in China.

 – While the geopolitical and geoeconomic impact related to plausible Chinese retaliation is also to be assessed.
 Beijing will most likely appeal to the WTO, as it has already done against the implementation of financial aid under the U.S. Inflation Reduction ACT program.
 In order to keep the prospective effects to a minimum, the top leadership of the entire institutional staff of the EU should engage in complex and delicate intelligence and economic diplomacy interventions, in order to prevent the triggering of a trade war from damagingly chilling the entire complex of economic relations with the Dragon.
 Relations that are already suffering from the slow pace with which the approval of the Comprehensive Agreement on Investment is dragging on.
-Instead, it deserves to add that as a result of the ongoing “economic” war with Beijing, the US, after the huge duties on Chinese motor vehicle imports, is considering conspicuous duty increases even on the import of strategic components of electric car engines, such as batteries, that appear to be also a de facto Chinese near-monopoly.
+Instead, it deserves to add that as a result of the ongoing “economic war” with Beijing.
+The US, after the huge duties on Chinese motor vehicle imports, is considering conspicuous duty increases even on the import of strategic components of electric car engines, such as batteries, that appear to be also a de facto Chinese near-monopoly.

 Q2 – Would it then have been preferable for the EU to alternatively apply tariffs that are transparently proportionate with WTO rules?